-The work at Ondřejov Observatory and observations with the Danish 1.54-m telescope on the ESO La Silla station were supported by the Grant Agency of the Czech Republic, Grant 17-00774S.
+The work at Ondřejov Observatory was supported by the Grant Agency of the Czech Republic, Grant 17-00774S.
 Access to computing and storage facilities owned by parties and projects contributing to the National Grid Infrastructure MetaCentrum provided under the program "Projects of Large Research, Development, and Innovations Infrastructures" (CESNET LM2015042), and the CERIT Scientific Cloud LM2015085, is greatly appreciated.
-The observations at Maidanak Observatory were supported by grant VA-FA-F-2-010 of the Ministry of Innovative Development of Uzbekistan.
-The work at Abastumani was supported by the Shota Rustaveli National Science Foundation, Grant RF-18-1193.
-The authors acknowledge the sacred nature of Mauna Kea, and appreciate the opportunity to observe from the mountain.
-The authors would like to thank the University of Hawaii for using the 2.2 m telescope.